List of Alcatraz escape attempts: December 16, 1962

-On December 16, 1962, John Paul Scott and Darl Lee Parker became the last two prisoners to attempt to escape from Alcatraz.
+On December 16, 1962, John Paul Scott and Darl Lee Parker became the last two prisoners to attempt to escape from Alcatraz before its closure in the spring.
 Scott and Parker used a makeshift saw to cut through the bars on a kitchen window in the cell house, then ran to the edge of the island and jumped into the water.
 A prison launch found Parker alive 81 yards from the main island on the rock formation Little Alcatraz.
 Scott successfully swam 3 miles from Alcatraz Island and reached Fort Point beneath the Golden Gate Bridge, where he was found by teenagers, suffering from hypothermia and exhaustion.
 After recovering in Letterman General Hospital, he was returned to Alcatraz.
 Scott's feat is the only proven case of an Alcatraz inmate reaching the shore by swimming.

 Escape from Alcatraz (triathlon)

 The Alcatraz-Fort Point route, which was swum by the inmate John Paul Scott in 1962, is part of two annual triathlon events.